sebtoombs/vite-resolve-tsconfig-paths/README.md

 ## Prior art

-This plugin was inspired by, and borrows some logic (checking request ids to see if resolvers should be applied) from [https://github.com/aleclarson/vite-tsconfig-paths](vite-tsconfig-paths), however we've taken a significantly different approach to solving the problem.
+This plugin was inspired by, and borrows some logic (checking request ids to see if resolvers should be applied) from **vite-tsconfig-paths** ([https://github.com/aleclarson/vite-tsconfig-paths](vite-tsconfig-paths)), however we've taken a significantly different approach to solving the problem.

 ## Contributing